-You may start to feel a bit stressed, because house prices aren’t getting any cheaper and that first or next rung on the property ladder seems to be getting harder and harder to achieve…
+You may start to feel a bit stressed because house prices are booming and that first or next rung on the property ladder seems to be getting harder and harder to achieve.

 Over the years I’ve learned that there will always be other opportunities in the future.